joewing/q2/README.md

 We assume the LCD draws ~200mA.
 The total combined worst-case current draw is ~683.55mA.

-### Control Board

-The control board drives the control lines.
+## Sections

-### Slice Board
+### Slice

-Each slice board has 4 positive edge-triggerd flip-flops: A, X, P, and S.
-Note that 12 bits are needed for state, which is divided among the slices.
+The registers are divided into 12 slices each consisting of 4 flip-flops.
+Each slice contains one bit of the A register (accumulator), one bit of X register (operand), one bit of the P register (program counter), and one bit of the state register.

-### ALU Board
+### ALU

 The ALU is bit-serial, supporting the following operations: